 The National Asbestos Inventory lists all buildings owned or leased by Public Services and Procurement Canada (PSPC) and indicates whether or not they contain asbestos as of June 30, 2017.

 - How Public Services and Procurement Canada manages asbestos in its buildings

 To find out whether there is a known presence of asbestos in a building owned or leased by PSPC, locate the building in the inventory below.
 You can search by entering key words in the "Filter items" box.
 You can also sort certain columns to locate a building by its Directory of Federal Real Property unique number, name, city, province or territory, postal code or by asset type (Crown-owned, Lease or Lease-purchase).

 - Only properties owned or leased by PSPC are listed in the inventory.
-Other government departments that own or lease buildings will publish their own inventories within the next 12 months.
+For properties owned or leased by other government departments, please refer to the national inventory of asbestos in federal buildings.
 Inquiries about properties owned or managed by other government departments should be addressed to the respective departments

 - Information on leased buildings was obtained from the landlords for each building.
 Landlords are responsible for information on leased buildings